OracleSiebel/ConfiguringSiebel/Containerization/Docker/readme.md

 While we don't cover the specifics of creating the Siebel database, it's worth mentioning the Oracle make the 12c enterprise database available as a Docker container from the Docker Store.
 You can therefore use this container to create a Siebel database as a pluggable database.
 I would recommend doing that as you'll then have a self contained compact Siebel system.
 As mentioned previously though, it's beyond the current scope of this repository to discuss configuring the database from scratch.

+[Here's a video](https://www.youtube.com/watch?v=MvETSsryqok&feature=youtu.be) following the setup of OEL7 and Siebel 19.1 using [Oracle VirtualBox](https://www.virtualbox.org/)

 If you have contributions to make, pull requests will be considered.